Canal Street (Manhattan): Reputation as hawkers' haven

 Widespread sale of these counterfeit goods persists along Canal Street and in its hidden back rooms despite frequent police raids.
 In addition, legislation was proposed in 2013 to try to make purchasing counterfeit items a crime; this would let the city's economy earn back at least $1 billion annually in taxes.

+9/11 attack

+After the 9/11 attack on the World Trade Center in 2001, Canal Street was the northern-most boundary of the area initially closed to everyone but residents and emergency personnel.
+When the 9/11 Victims Compensation Fund was established, Canal Street was again the northern cut-off for the World Trade Center Exposure Zone.

 Transportation

 Canal Street is served by the New York City Subway at seven stations, west to east: